emilyjmiles/jsFun/README.md

 # Getting Started

+## Original Repo

-You can find the original [Turing School of Software and Design](https://turing.edu/) repo [here](https://github.com/turingschool-examples/jsFun) and follow the instructions below to get started.
+You can find the original [Turing School of Software and Design](https://turing.edu/) repo [here](https://github.com/turingschool-examples/jsFun) and follow the instructions below to work through the problem sets on your own.

-### Installation
+### Installation of the Original Incomplete Repo from **Turing**

 1. Fork the original **Turing** repo from the link above